This year's Lent begins much later than usual.

-Here are the basics of what to look forward t0 during this year’s Lenten journey toward Easter.
+Here are the basics of what to look forward to during this year’s Lenten journey toward Easter.

-Lent lasts 40 days and ends on April 1 (no fools!)
+Lent lasts 40 days and ends on Holy Thursday

 In imitation of Jesus fasting in the desert, the Church instituted a special season of fasting that lasts 40 days.
 However, the six Sundays in Lent are not considered part of the official “Lenten fast” (every Sunday is a special remembrance of the Resurrection of Christ).
+Also, Holy Thursday marks the official end of Lent and the beginning of the “Triduum” that culminates at the Easter Vigil.
 For this reason, Easter is “technically” 46 days after Ash Wednesday.
-This year Easter lands on April 1, but is no joke!
+This year Easter lands on April 21.

 The three pillars of Lent are prayer, fasting and almsgiving